VebjornNyvoll/deckbuilder/README.md

 We also only show filters, sort and the search bar when the user is on the home page which makes it a lot less confusing!

+## Features

+## Filtering and sorting

+Our filter system on the homepage is quite advanced and supports combining multiple filters and sorting on them.
+We figured you might want to know what is intended behaviour here.
+When you select a filter from the menu we add it to your Redux store.
+We store the values of each field as an array and also pass several fields to our getPaginatedCards query.
+This means that if you select "Faction: Alliance" for instance and then select "Faction: Horde" you will now get all cards that are either Horde or Alliance!

+You may also select more than one field, let's say we continue building on your Alliance & Horde query by adding a "Rarity:Common" filter.
+Now you'll get all cards that are Alliance or Horde and are ALSO Common rarity.
+So you may get cards that are "Faction: Alliance, Rarity: Common" and "Faction: Horde, Rarity: Common".
+This allows you to build extremely complex queries that also combine with your search filter.
+In addition, you may use the sort field freely which works regardless of whatever filter you have chosen!

+## Pagination

+We've decided to solve pagination by passing "limit" and "skip" options with our get cards query that also works when cards are filtered.
+We pass these props when users scroll down our view so we can load cards dynamically as the user scrolls.
+This ensures we don't load cards unneccessarily, but it also feels smooth as a user!
+When the user has scrolled far enough down, they get a "scroll to top"-button to get them back on track as well.

+## Authentication

+We've created our own account system where users can create an account and login to said account.
+By using our authContext we can now if a user is authenticated in any page or component.

 ## How about sustainability?

 Of course we've made the project as sustainable as possible!
 We've cleaned up our queries to ensure we don't make any unneccessary calls.
 We've even added a sick debounce to the search bar that caches whatever you write to ensure it doesn't make a call every time you hit a key, but it still feels responsive!